 If you're thinking about building a new wood fence, that means you have some decisions to make!
 One of the biggest when considering fence options is which type of material and fencing grade you're going to use to construct the fence.

-A lot of homeowners choose Western red cedar for its many benefits: it is lightweight and resistant to decay, not to mention aesthetically-pleasing with its distinctive red coloring.
+A lot of homeowners choose cedar fencing for its many benefits: it is lightweight and resistant to decay, not to mention aesthetically-pleasing with its distinctive red coloring.
 Among the different types of cedar, Western red cedar is among the largest and finest grown anywhere in the world.
 It is known for its durability and for being a quality fence that can last for decades with proper maintenance.

 Once you've decided on the type of wood, you'll also need to determine which grade you want for your fence boards.